 Advantages Disadvantages Police will need to enforce compliance to the speed limit and road rules.
-No infrastructure changes required and therefore no capital works funding required. motorists are excessively speeding as they enter Seacrest Drive from Marmion
+No infrastructure changes required and therefore no capital works funding required.
+Does not fully address the concern that motorists are excessively speeding as they enter Seacrest Drive from Marmion Avenue.